-- A person can register for a training session but cannot begin the training session before meeting all eligibility requirements and successfully enrolling into WIOA to receive tuition assistance from WIOA.
-(WIOAB 04-22) - Payments toward goods or services received before the participant's WIOA enrollment is prohibited.
-It is important to remember that an education or training plan requires agreement between the career plan and the participant before committing to program funds.
+• A person can register for a training session but cannot begin the training session before meeting all eligibility requirements and successfully enrolling into WIOA to receive tuition assistance from WIOA.
+(WIOAB 04-22)

-- Fines and penalties may not be paid with WIOA funds under any circumstances. - WIOA funds cannot cover the cost of legal fees. - Debts cannot be paid with WIOA funds; they meet this definition when turned to a collection agency for further action. - Interest expense cannot be paid with WIOA resources.
+- Adult and Dislocated Worker Only.
+If a youth is registered for a training session, they would no longer be considered an OSY. - Payments toward goods or services received before the participant's WIOA enrollment is prohibited.
+It is important to remember that an education or training plan requires agreement between the career plan and the participant before committing to program funds. - Fines and penalties may not be paid with WIOA funds under any circumstances. - WIOA funds cannot cover the cost of legal fees. - Debts cannot be paid with WIOA funds; they meet this definition when turned to a collection agency for further action. - Interest expense cannot be paid with WIOA resources.
 This includes revolving credit payments or other periodic loan payments which typically comprise both interest and principal. - Payments for real or personal property that bears title (i.e., automobiles, homes, etc.) cannot be made with WIOA funds. - Under any federal, state, local, or municipal law or statute, illegal goods or services cannot be purchased with WIOA funds. - The purchase of cigarettes, alcoholic beverages, or firearms is prohibited.
 This includes firearms required for individuals participating in P.O.S.T. law enforcement training. - WIOA funds cannot be used to pay union dues or rental deposits. - WIOA funds may not be used for foreign travel or training. - Payments for participant memberships, dues, and subscriptions are not allowed unless there is a specific training program requirement or a necessary and reasonable employment condition.